How To Make Lash Shampoo

 Using a lash shampoo is similar to using an eye makeup remover; however, to achieve the most thorough clean, a few extra items are required.

-A brush or a disposable spoolie will be helpful in getting the cleanser as close to the lash root as possible and will also work to grab and cleanse between each lash.
+A brush or a disposable spoolie will help get the cleanser as close to the lash root as possible and will also help grab and cleanse between each lash.

 It is also helpful to avoid using woolen cotton rounds to swipe across the lashes, as the cotton can often become stuck in the lash extensions and cause irritation.